 Book Chapters, Working Papers and Conference Proceedings

 Austin, Jennifer.
-(Accepted).
+(2020).
 Cross-language contact in the developing grammars of bilingual children.
 In Evangelia Adamou and Yaron Matras (eds.), The Routledge Handbook of Language Contact.

 Austin, Jennifer, Sánchez, Liliana, Pérez-Cortés, Silvia, and Giancaspro, David.
 (Accepted).
 The development of person and number agreement in child heritage speakers of Spanish learning English as a second language.
 In Gita Martohardjono and Suzanne Flynn (eds.), Language in Development and Use: A cross-linguistic perspective.
 Cambridge, MA: MIT Press.

 Sánchez, Liliana and Austin, Jennifer.
 (2020).
 Negation in L2 acquisition and beyond.
 In Viviane Déprez and M. Teresa Espinal (eds.), The Oxford Handbook of Negation.
 Oxford: Oxford University Press, 615-634.

 Austin, Jennifer.
 (2020).
 Differential object marking in the speech of children learning Basque and Spanish.
 In Silvina Montrul and Alexandru Mardale (eds.), The Acquisition of Differential Object Marking.
 Amsterdam/Philadelphia: John Benjamins.